MSlobody/APW2_tutorial/README.md

 res_browndir <- ActivePathways(scores, merge_method = "Brown", gmt = fname_GMT, cytoscape_file_tag = "Directional_",
                                scores_direction = scores_direction, expected_direction = expected_direction)

-# To compare the changes in biological pathways before and after incorporating directionality,
-# we combine both outputs into a single enrichment map for plotting.

-combining_pathways(res_brown, res_browndir)

 ```
-# incorporate embedded link that will jump to cytoscape tutorial with borders
+To compare the changes in biological pathways before and after incorporating directionality, we combine both outputs into a single enrichment map for [plotting](## Visualizing directional impact with node borders).

 More thorough documentation of the ActivePathways function can be found in R with `?ActivePathways`, and complete tutorials can be found with `browseVignettes(package='ActivePathways')`.